 Richard Knill Freeman

 Below is a report of a talk Freeman gave to the Manchester Architectural association in 1861, when he was 20 years old.
-He is complaining about the sham nature of contemporary architecture and looks back to the “life and vigour” of medieval architecture.
-[It is taken from a poor copy, hence some missing words].
+He is complaining about the sham nature of contemporary architecture and looks back to the “life and vigor” of medieval architecture.

 MANCHESTER ARCHITECTURAL ASSOCIATION -

 After the transaction of some preliminary business, the Chairman called upon Mr R Knill Freeman, to read the paper for the evening on the subject of domestic architecture.
 After alluding to the fact, that the architecture of a people has ever been a medium through which we are able to judge, not only of their mode of life, habits &c., but also, to a great extent, of their character and intellectual position ; and having referred to the state of the country prior to its conquest by the Romans, the adaptation by them in some measure of the arrangements of the Roman villa to the requirements of this climate, and the subsequent imitation of this arrangement by the Saxons and Normans, the essayist gave a brief outline of the peculiar characteristics of the castles, manor houses and towns of the thirteenth, fourteenth, fifteenth and sixteenth centuries, and called attention to those works which yet remain in proof of the perfection to which many branches of art were brought.
 Comparing the towns of the past and present, he remarked -